Christine M. Heske, M.D.

 In addition to conducting preclinical research, Dr. Heske is invested in translating promising laboratory findings into early-phase clinical trials for young patients with sarcoma.
-She is currently running a phase I/II trial for patients with rhabdomyosarcoma using combination therapy with an IGF-1 antibody and a Src family kinase inhibitor, and is an investigator for a phase I/II trial investigating PEN-866, an HSP90-SN-38 drug conjugate in sarcomas, which is based on work from her lab.
+She is currently leading a phase I/II trial for patients with rhabdomyosarcoma using a promising combination therapy and is developing several additional trials based on work in her lab.

-After completing her undergraduate work at Harvard University, Dr. Heske received her M.D. from The George Washington University School of Medicine and Health Sciences in 2008.
-She completed her pediatric internship and residency at Brown University/Hasbro Children's Hospital, followed by her fellowship training at the combined National Cancer Institute-Johns Hopkins University Pediatric Hematology and Oncology program, where she served as Chief Fellow.
+After completing her undergraduate work at Harvard University, Dr. Heske received her M.D. from The George Washington University School of Medicine and Health Sciences.
+She completed her pediatric internship and residency at Brown University/Hasbro Children's Hospital, followed by her fellowship training at the combined National Cancer Institute-Johns Hopkins University Pediatric Hematology and Oncology program.

-Dr. Heske is board certified in General Pediatrics (2011) and Pediatric Hematology/Oncology (2015) and is currently an Assistant Clinical Investigator in the POB.
+Dr. Heske is board certified in General Pediatrics and Pediatric Hematology/Oncology and is currently a Physician-Scientist Early Investigator in the POB.